Frequently Asked Questions

 The EFA is a national organization, headquartered in New York City, whose members live and work all over the country and in over a dozen nations abroad.

-Although it isn’t a prerequisite to have an extensive publishing career to join, we do recommend that you have some professional experience as a writer, proofreader, editor, and the like, before joining.
+Although it isn’t a prerequisite to have an extensive editorial career to join, we do recommend that you have some professional experience or training as a writer, proofreader, editor, or the like before joining.
+For suggestions on gaining editorial skills, see this page.

 By all means.
 Many of our members belong to other professional associations—a strategy that offers additional networking and educational opportunities.
 At the same time, many members of other organizations find that the EFA offers things that those others don’t, so they join the EFA.
 From time to time the EFA holds joint programs with other associations, which often gives people the chance to explore other career opportunities in the freelance world.

-EFA supports many of the organizations that have the resources to serve as advocates for their members, including the Authors’ Guild, ASJA, and the National Writers Union.
-In the Resources section of this website, the EFA offers the Code of Fair Practices, published originally by the Freelance Editorial Association, which merged with the EFA in 2000.
+The EFA supports many of the organizations that have the resources to serve as advocates for their members, including the Authors Guild, ASJA, and the National Writers Union.
+In the Resources section of this website, the EFA offers the Code of Fair Practice, published originally by the Freelance Editorial Association, which merged with the EFA in 2000.
 The EFA does not offer legal support to members, nor does it support any political causes.

 Membership begins the month you join and ends twelve months later.
 That is, it runs from the date you joined to the end of that month of the following year (or second year, if you joined for two years).